-Before your coworkers can use such products as SAS ETL Studio, you must have created metadata objects to represent such items as your database servers, your SAS and database libraries, your database schema, and your data sets and tables.
-For information about how to register these items, see "Defining Metadata about the Data" on page 207.
+Before your coworkers can use products such as SAS ETL Studio, you must have created metadata objects to represent such items as your database servers, your SAS and database libraries, your database schema, and your data sets and tables.
+For information about how to register these items, see "Defining Metadata about the Data" on page 239.